-In opera, Ellen joined the National Gilbert & Sullivan Opera Company in 2018 for performances at the International Gilbert & Sullivan Festival in The Harrogate Royal Hall, in Buxton Opera House and theatres across the country on their UK tour cast as Aline in The Sorcerer, Plaintiff in Trial by Jury and Mabel in The Pirates of Penzance, where her waltz aria was “superbly sung with soaring top notes” (Seen and Heard International).
-Ellen returned to the company this summer to sing the roles of Yum-Yum in The Mikado and Mabel in The Pirates of Penzance.
-Further operatic roles have included the title role in Handel's Semele with Mid Wales Opera “sang with both grace and agility” (Seen and Heard International), Zerlina (Don Giovanni) at the COSI Opera Festival in Italy conducted by Leslie Dala, First Niece (Peter Grimes) in the Dartington International Summer Festival conducted by Sian Edwards, Lady Harriet (Martha) for Burry Port Opera, Valletto/Fortuna (L’incoronazione di Poppea) for Ensemble OrQuesta, and chorus engagements have included Oliver Mears’ Eugene Onegin with Scottish Opera.
-During her studies Ellen was awarded the Aneurin Davies Memorial Prize and the Elias Soprano Prize and was fortunate to sing the role of Nannetta (Falstaff) conducted by Carlo Rizzi, Barbarina and cover Susanna (Le Nozze di Figaro), Emmie (Albert Herring), Cinderella in Massenet’s Cendrillon, and scenes as Sophie (Der Rosenkavalier) and Lakmé in gala concert with the Orchestra of Welsh National Opera, and taking part in a masterclass with Sumi Jo as part of the BBC Cardiff Singer of the World.
-Ellen is also an alumna of Tibor Varga Music Academy in Switzerland, Dartington International Summer School, and COSI Opera Festival in Italy, and previously read Spanish and French at the University of Exeter.
+In opera, Ellen appeared as principal soprano for the National Gilbert & Sullivan Opera Company for two seasons performing in the International Gilbert & Sullivan Festival in Harrogate Royal Hall, in Buxton Opera House and in theatres across the country on their UK tour as Yum-Yum in The Mikado, Aline in The Sorcerer, Plaintiff in Trial by Jury and Mabel in The Pirates of Penzance, where her waltz aria was “superbly sung with soaring top notes” (Seen and Heard International).
+Further roles have included the title role in Handel's Semele “sang with both grace and agility’ (Seen and Heard International), Zerlina (Don Giovanni, Mozart) at the COSI Opera Festival in Italy conducted by Leslie Dala of the Canadian Opera Company, and First Niece (Peter Grimes, Britten) in the Dartington International Summer Festival.
+Further highlights include singing the role of Nannetta (Falstaff, Verdi) under the baton of Carlo Rizzi, performing with the Orchestra of Welsh National Opera, and taking part in a masterclass with Sumi Jo as part of the BBC Cardiff Singer of the World.
+In 2018 Ellen was delighted to reach the final of the Welsh Singers Showcase in St David’s Hall where she performed with the BBC National Orchestra of Wales.